You open the properties panel for a visualization by clicking Edit sheet in the toolbar and clicking the visualization that you want to edit.

 - Max: Set the maximum value for the gauge.
 Click if you want to create an expression.

-- Select vertical or horizontal orientation of the visualization.
+- Orientation: Select vertical or horizontal orientation of the visualization.
 Only available for bar gauges.

-Use segments: When not selected, a single color (by default blue) is used to illustrate the value.
-When selected, you can divide the gauge into segments with different colors.
-When segments are used, a pointer marks the value.
+Use segments: When Use segments is not selected, a single color (by default blue) is used to illustrate the measure value.
+When Use segments is selected, and Use library is not selected, you can divide the gauge into segments with different colors.
+When segments are used, a pointer marks the measure value.

 Click Add limit to add a segment to the gauge.
 Use the slider or type an expression to set the limit.
 Click to create an expression.
 You can add several segments.
 Click the segment to change colors.

-- Remove limit: Click to remove the selected limit.
+You can click Remove limit to remove a selected limit.

-- Use library: Option when a master measure used in the visualization has a color assigned to it.
+Use library: You can use this option when a master measure used in the visualization has a color assigned to it.
 You can select to use the master measure colors or to disable the master measure color.
-This option is not available if Use segments is enabled.

 - Labels and title: Select what to display of labels and title.